Using the UCPL

 - Legislation: Acts and laws approved by Parliament and enforceable by the government of the country.
 For example: Privacy Act 1993.

 - Metapolicy: The University's 'Policy on Policies'.
 Outlines the processes and responsibilities applicable to the University's institutional policies.
 The Metapolicy can be found via the search function in the UC Policy Library Home.

-- Policies: A policy is a University Council or delegated authority approved document regarding the University’s position and expectations in a particular area.
+- Policy: A policy is a University Council or delegated authority approved statement (usually in the form of document) regarding the University’s position and expectations in a particular area.
 It clearly communicates the University’s direction and ensures compliance with University goals, values, strategies and relevant statutory and regulatory regimes.
-A policy will consist of statements including (but not limited to) what the policy is about, why it is required, consequences of non-compliance, what department governs it and who is responsible for executing and enforcing it.
+A policy presented in the form of a document will consist of statements including (but not limited to) what the policy is about, why it is required, consequences of non-compliance, what department governs it and who is responsible for executing and enforcing it.
 Policies will usually include Procedures and/or Guidelines as sub-headings.
 For example: Fraud Response Policy.

 - Procedures: A procedure is a standardised, step-by-step method of implementing the University’s goals, strategies and compliance with regulatory and statutory regimes, at a high level.
 Those procedures published on the UCPL are also University Council or delegated authority approved.
 Compliance is expected to avoid breach of policy.
 Procedures will identify what tasks are performed who performs what task, as well as when and at what standard they are to be performed.
 For example: Performance-Based Research Fund (PBRF) – Funding and Allocation Procedures.